 As someone who has been known to spend some time on the fairways and in the bunkers of RVA’s golf scene (doing market research, of course…) I have a good feel for the courses, the clubs and the real estate that many times surrounds them.
 I have been lucky enough to play every private course in the area enough times (and most of the public ones, as well) that I feel qualified to give the Realtor/golfer perspective (if there is such a thing) on the courses and the relative strengths and weaknesses.

 [ Homes for Sale on golf courses can be found here ]

 RVA, from a golf climate standpoint, is on a bit of a cut line that makes it tough to have one turf carry the course through the entire playing season.
-The majority of courses in Richmond have bent grass greens (no bermuda greens) and bermuda fairways.
-Sometimes, bermuda fairways are “over-seeded” with rye grass during the early spring to increase playability until the bermuda comes out of dormancy typically in mid-May.
+The majority of courses in Richmond have bent grass greens (few Bermuda greens) and Bermuda fairways.
+Sometimes, Bermuda fairways are “over-seeded” with rye grass during the early spring to increase playability until the Bermuda comes out of dormancy typically in mid-May.
 While I have played rounds in both January and February, it is more an exception than the rule … so expect a 9.5 to 10 month playable season.

 Kinloch (Goochland County)

 For the most part, Kinloch (Goochland) is considered the best RVA (and arguably, the State) has to offer.
 It boasts PGA tournament level conditions, world class customer service and one of the best clubhouses in the area.
 It also boasts a fabulous practice facility and 19 holes (yes, 19) but offers nothing other than golf for its members.